How can I Speed up my Art Process?

 When you start to break down the information of a subject into simple shapes, you begin to focus on the relationships between the subjects in play.
 You can never fully reproduced what is presented to us in reality, but this approach is key to becoming extremely efficient and accurate and will help to speed up your painting process.

-Proportion, Value, Edges and Colour are key things to master.
+Proportion, Value, Edges and Color are key things to master.
 By observing these things and breaking them down it will inevitably teach you to become more efficient with your brush strokes.
 Why use 10 strokes when you can identify the foundations of the key shape in play and place it down with a single stroke?

 Working big to small is usually the best approach to a painting, it enables the artist to digest the main blocks of information, and then work into them.
 Chunk by chunk, bit by bit it will help keep the image consistently accurate and therefore speed up your painting process through lack of error.